Isabel Sandoval: Career

+Feature Films

-In 2011, Sandoval directed Señorita, a film about a trans woman working on a political campaign and raising a young boy.
+Isabel Sandoval has produced, written, and directed three feature-length films.
+In 2011, Sandoval directed her first feature, Señorita, a film about a trans woman working on a political campaign and raising a young boy.
 She played the film's protagonist, though she was not out as trans at the time, and has said that the role helped her realize her identity.
+This film premiered at the Locarno Film Festival and was nominated for Best Picture by the Young Critics Circle of the Philippines.

 In 2012, she directed the film Aparisyon (Apparition), starring actresses Jodi Sta.
 Maria and Mylene Dizon, about a convent of nuns in a remote area of the Philippines in 1971, just before the declaration of martial law by Ferdinand Marcos.
+In 2017, Apparition was screened at MoMA as a part of the “A New Golden Age: Contemporary Philippine Cinema” series alongside works of other Filipino filmmakers, Lav Diaz and Brillante Mendoza.
+She mentioned that after finishing this film, she “was certain and discreetly started my transition shortly after.”

-In 2019, she directed the film Lingua Franca, which she shot in 16 days in Brooklyn, New York, starring herself, Eamon Farren and Lynn Cohen.
+Her third feature film is Lingua Franca, released in 2019 and was shot in 16 days in Brooklyn, New York, starring herself, Eamon Farren and Lynn Cohen.
 In the film, Sandoval plays an undocumented Filipino trans woman who falls in love with the adult grandson of the elderly woman for whom she is working as a caregiver.
+Lingua Franca is her first feature film to be set and produced in the United States and is her first film after her gender transition.
+She began her gender transition when Trump was first elected to the white house, and she stated that Lingua Franca came to her during that period.
+Although it’s not an autobiographical film, it captures the emotional state she was in at the time.
 Sandoval became the first out trans woman of color to compete at the Venice Film Festival when Lingua Franca premiered there.
 The film won the award for best narrative feature at the Bentonville Film Festival, and was released by ARRAY and streamed on Netflix.
 Sandoval was named Best Actress at the 18th International Cinephile Society Awards, and at the Pacific Meridian International Film Festival.